bokeh/bokeh/examples/README.md

 ### [`styling`](styling/)

-his folder contains a collection of examples that demonstrate various ways to style Bokeh plots using CSS styles and themes
+This folder contains a collection of examples that demonstrate various ways to style Bokeh plots using CSS styles and themes.

 ### [`topics`](topics/)